Damrod/42norminette/README.md

 # 42norminette
-42 norminette syntax checker for flycheck extension for emacs Put it in your ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el file
+42 norminette syntax checker for flycheck extension for emacs\n Put it in your ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el file

 	(require 'flycheck)